rovin99/Distributed-Lock-Manager/README.md

 # Distributed Lock Manager

-A distributed lock manager implementation in Go that provides mutual exclusion for clients accessing shared resources.
+A distributed lock manager implementation in Go that provides mutual exclusion for clients accessing shared resources, with robust fault tolerance for network failures and node crashes.

 ## Overview

 This project implements a distributed lock manager with the following components:
-- **Server**: Manages locks and file operations with robust error handling
+- **Server**: Manages locks and file operations with robust error handling and fault tolerance
-- **Client**: Connects to the server to acquire locks and perform file operations
+- **Client**: Connects to the server to acquire locks and perform file operations with retry mechanisms
-- **Lock Manager**: Handles lock acquisition and release with FIFO fairness and timeout support
+- **Lock Manager**: Handles lock acquisition and release with FIFO fairness, timeout support, and lease-based locking
-- **File Manager**: Manages file operations with fine-grained per-file locking for optimal concurrency
+- **File Manager**: Manages file operations with fine-grained per-file locking and token-based validation

 ## Features

+### Core Features
 - Distributed lock acquisition and release with FIFO queue-based fairness
 - Context-based timeout support for all lock operations
 - Fine-grained per-file locking for concurrent access to different files
 - Comprehensive error handling and structured logging
 - Efficient resource management for file handles and goroutines
 - Robust handling of client disconnections

+### Fault Tolerance Features
+- **Network Failure Handling**:
+  - Retry mechanism with exponential backoff for packet loss
+  - Idempotent operations to handle duplicate requests
+  - Request deduplication using unique request IDs
+  - Configurable retry parameters and timeouts

+- **Client Crash Protection**:
+  - Lease-based locking with automatic timeout
+  - Background lease monitoring and cleanup
+  - Token-based lock validation
+  - Automatic lock release on lease expiration

+- **Server Crash Recovery**:
+  - Write-ahead logging for operation recovery
+  - State persistence for crash recovery
-- Modular code organization for maintainability
+  - Request caching for idempotency
-- Extensive test suite including stress tests and benchmarks
+  - Graceful recovery of lock state

 ## Prerequisites